Deletion (removal) from roll

 Concerns about a possible unlawful deletion from roll

 If you are concerned that a child has been removed from roll outside of the Regulations you can raise your concerns by contacting the Education Legal Intervention Team via email.
-Please include your details, the parent’s name, the child’s name, address, contact details and the name of the school in question.
+You must include your details, the parent’s name, the child’s name, address, contact details and the name of the school in question.
 Full details of the circumstances of the deletion as you understand them will also be required